What is Agile Project Release Planning?

 What made running these business cards profitable each week?
 Their inflexibility.
 The fact that you had to place your order by Wednesday, the fact that there were only two choices of paper, and the fact that you had only one choice of ink, made it worth the quick print shop’s time to keep running these week after week.
 There was no flexibility or agility in this special offer.
 There was no ability to change or make modifications if you wanted to take advantage of the $9.95 Business Card Special.

 Inflexibility and the lack of agility may work in some environments.
 However, in other environments it doesn’t work quite as well.
 One of these areas is agile project management release planning.
-The days of staid and inflexible development and project management methodologies are fading into the background.
-More and more companies, including large enterprises, have answered the question about what is agile project management by adopting agile methodologies such as scrum.
+The days of staid and inflexible development schedules and project management methodologies are fading into the background.
+More and more companies, including large enterprises are adopting agile methodologies such as scrum.

 What is Agile Project Management Release Planning?